Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 [Homelike](/out/homelike), [HousingAnywhere](/out/housinganywhere) and [Wunderflats](/out/wunderflats) show you if you can register your address.
 Those furnished apartments are very expensive, but they let you [move in](/guides/moving-in) and focus on other problems.
 That gives you more time to find a better, cheaper apartment.

+When you register your address for the first time, you get a tax ID.
+If you can't register your address [you can still get a tax ID](/guides/german-tax-id-steuernummer#how-to-get-your-tax-id).

 ### Can the landlord refuse to let me register?

 **No**.
 The landlord must let you register your address, but there are exceptions: